shawncplus/phpcomplete.vim/README.md

 "use ..." context.
 Setting this to 0 is not recommended because that means the code have to scan every tag, and vim's taglist() function runs extremly slow with a "match everything" pattern.<br>

+**let g:phpcomplete\_parse\_docblock\_comments = 1/0 [default 0]**<br>
+When enabled the preview window's content will include information extracted from docblock comments of the completions.
+Enabling this option will add return types to the completion menu for functions too.